venbn/Module19-HW/README.md

     * Save the transaction hash that the `send_transaction` function returns as a variable named `transaction_hash`, and have it display on the application’s web interface.

-#### Step 3: Inspect the Transaction
+#### Step 3: Inspected the Transaction

-Now it's time to put it all together and test the KryptoJobs2Go application with your newly integrated Ethereum wallet.
+Tested the KryptoJobs2Go application with my newly integrated Ethereum wallet from Ganache.
 You will send a test transaction by using the application’s web interface, and then look up the resulting transaction in Ganache.
 To do so, complete the following steps:

-1. From your terminal, navigate to the project folder that contains your `.env` file and the `krypto_jobs.py` and `crypto_wallet.py` files.
-Be sure to activate your Conda `dev` environment if it is not already active.
+1. From my terminal, navigated to the project folder that contains the `.env` file and the `krypto_jobs.py` and `crypto_wallet.py` files in an activated conda environment with all the depndencies installed.

-2. To launch the Streamlit application, type `streamlit run krypto_jobs.py`.
+2. Launched the Streamlit application by executing `streamlit run krypto_jobs.py`.

-3. On the resulting webpage, select a candidate that you would like to hire from the appropriate drop-down menu.
-Then, enter the number of hours that you would like to hire them for.
-(Remember, you do not have a lot of ether in your account, so you cannot hire them for long!)

-4. Click the Send Transaction button to sign and send the transaction with your Ethereum account information.
-Navigate to the Transactions section of Ganache.
+3. On the resulting webpage, selected a candidate that i would like to hire from the appropriate drop-down menu.
+Then, entered the number of hours that i would like to hire them for and clicked the "Send Transaction" button to sign and send the transaction with my Ethereum account information.

-    * Take a screenshot of your address balance and history on Ganache.
-Save this screenshot to the README.md file of your GitHub repository for this Challenge assignment.

-    * Take a screenshot of the transaction details on Ganache.
-Save this screenshot to the README.md file of your GitHub repository for this Challenge assignment.

-5. Return to the original transaction, and click the transaction’s To address.

-* Take a screenshot of the recipient’s address balance and history from your Ganache application.
-Save this screenshot to the README.md file of your GitHub repository for this Challenge assignment.

----

-## Submission

-* Upload the files for this assignment to your GitHub repository.

-* Submit the link to your GitHub repo on Bootcamp Spot.

----

-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+	- Below is the screen-shot of my local Ganache application which displays the Ethereum accounts with their addresses, balances and also the seed phrase

+	- Below is the screen-recording video of KryptoJobs2Go's customer web interface which shows the transaction of a successful hire of a candidate with available ether.

+	- Below is the scree-recording video which shows that the transaction fails if i do not have enough ether to hire a candidate